ekilah/ekilah.github.io/posts/upgrading-to-soft-close-drawers.md

 ## [Troubleshooting tips](#troubleshooting-tips)

 However, I ran into several drawers that just weren't happy after the first try.
 Some of them would seem to make a scratching noise at certain stages of the opening/closing range, or just feel "rough."
 Others just got stuck in the almost closed position, seemingly refusing to engage with the self-closing mechanism that is supposed to pull the drawer in to its final closed position.
-One wouldn't even open at all without extreme force 😬...
+One wouldn't even open at all without extreme force... 😬

 Here are a few things I had to do, somewhat in increasing order of difficulty, to get drawers to open/close more smoothly (or at all).